Cloudinnovates/chatbot/README.md

 ***
 ## Features:
-You can send a command to the bot to which it will respond with a corresponding answer or a message that it doesn't recognize the input.
+- You can send a command to the bot to which it will respond with a corresponding answer or a message that it doesn't recognize the input.
-It recognizes commands in sentences.
+- It recognizes commands in sentences.
-It can output images, redirect you to websites, respond with a yes or no question and output according to your answer.
+- It can output images, redirect you to websites, respond with a yes or no question and output according to your answer.
+- The bot has a Levenshtein formula for recognizing spelling errors
 ***
 ## Known bugs:
 - Check out the issues section.